Tommy Robinson: Silenced

 Robinson produced a film, Silenced, about the Almondbury Community School bullying incident.
 It was financed by InfoWars, the website owned by Alex Jones and known for publishing conspiracy theories and fake news, which filed for bankruptcy in 2024; a trailer for the first cut of the film was released on InfoWars in 2021.
 By 2023, Robinson had started working with MICE Media (a now-defunct media channel founded by Bryn Davis, an American technology entrepreneur, conspiracy theorist, and supporter of Donald Trump) to finalise a new version of Silenced.
 The MICE Media version of Silenced was launched on 1 April 2023 in Copenhagen, at an event hosted by the Danish People's Party and the Danish Free Press Society, organisations associated with racism and anti-Muslim hatred.
-Robinson was welcomed to the event by DPP leader Morten Messerschmidt, who has suggested Europe is on the brink of a racial civil war due to Muslim immigration.
+Robinson was welcomed to the event by DPP leader Morten Messerschmidt, who has suggested Europe was on the brink of a racial civil war because of Muslim immigration.

 In the film, Robinson repeats his defamatory claims about the boy.
 He depicts the incident and the resulting fallout as a "story about how the law is being manipulated and exploited by the far left and Islamists to destroy the lives of anyone who speaks out against the so-called progressive, so-called liberal narrative."
 Sam Doak of Logically Facts wrote that the film's release "invites potential legal jeopardy".
 On 1 January 2025, Twitter owner Elon Musk retweeted the full film, saying it was "Worth watching".
 The following day, Musk tweeted "Free Tommy Robinson!" and in another post he wrote: "Why is Tommy Robinson in a solitary confinement prison for telling the truth?"
 On 7 January 2025, Robinson released a podcast praising Musk and stating that Musk was protecting freedom of speech.
 HM Prison Service began investigating how Robinson recorded and released a podcast from his prison cell.